DSACMS/year-in-review-cif/README.md

 <!--
 ## Feedback
-If you have ideas for how we can improve or add to our capacity building efforts and methods for welcoming people into our community, please let us know at **{contact email}**.
+If you have ideas for how we can improve or add to our capacity building efforts and methods for welcoming people into our community, please let us know at **opensource@cms.hhs.gov**.
 If you would like to comment on the tool itself, please let us know by filing an **issue on our GitHub repository.**

 ## Glossary
 Information about terminology and acronyms used in this documentation may be found in [GLOSSARY.md](GLOSSARY.md).